Your basket is currently empty!

 Say you had 150g of starter in your jar at the fermentation peak, and you have used 100g to make the dough.
 You can just return the 50g back to the fridge.

-However, if you have very little left, say 10-15g and you plan it to leave it unfed for longer than a week, I would advise to give it another feed, let it ferment on the counter, before returning it to the fridge.
-10-15g leftover should be fine if you feed it every couple of days.
+However, if you have very little left, say 10-15g and you plan it to leave it unfed for longer than a week, I would advise to give it a feed, let it ferment on the counter, before returning it to the fridge.

 This is the ratio between the starter you carryover and the water and flour you use for feeding.

-1:1:1 = 1 quantity of starter to 1 quantity of water to 1 quantity of flour = equal quantities of each
+1:1:1 = 1 part starter to 1 part water to 1 part flour = equal quantities of each